Jonathan-Treloggen/jonathan-treloggen.github.io/README.md

 <p>
   &nbsp;&nbsp;&nbsp;&nbsp;This website shows what I can currently do with HTML, CSS and a little bit of JavaScript.
 This visual representation
   <br>
-  of my portfolio tell you a little about myself, it also has links to my LinkedIn and GitHub where you can learn more
+  of my portfolio will tell you a little about myself.
+Links to my LinkedIn and GitHub are also provided where you
   <br>
-  about me and my other skills.
-My resume is linked at the top and there's a contact button that will actually, send
+  can learn more about me and my other skills.
+My resume is linked at the top and there's a contact button that
   <br>
-  me and email with your information and message if ones was provided.
-View my website here at <a href="https://jonathan-treloggen.github.io" target="_blank">Jon's portfolio.</a>
+  will actually, send me and email with your information and message if ones was provided.
+View my website here
   <br>
+  at <a href="https://jonathan-treloggen.github.io" target="_blank">Jon's portfolio.</a>
 </p>

 <h3>Thank you very much for stopping bye.</h3>